fbsamples/gcp-to-conversions-api-dataflow-template/README.md

 gcloud config set project $PROJECT
 ```

-### 3. Create a Cloud Storage bucket for storing the template
+### 3. Create a Cloud Storage bucket for storing the templates
 Create a Cloud Storage bucket to store the Dataflow template:
 ```
 gsutil mb gs://$BUCKET
 ```

-### 4. Create an Artifact Registry repository (if not exists), used for building the template
+### 4. Create an Artifact Registry repository (if not exists), used for building the templates
 ```
 gcloud artifacts repositories create $REPOSITORY \
     --repository-format=docker \